Before The Outset

 Practice

-There are a lot of exercises and XP I earned there on this free course, I will show you some examples of things I learn there, but impossible to put all here, it is not the intent of this post and it is too much:
+There are a lot of exercises and XP I earned there on this free course, I will show you some examples of them, not possible to put all here, it is not the intent of this post:

 1. Python List